zw199502/navigation_among_pedestrians/README.md

 ### MRLCF
 - train your model, ```python train.py --logdir ./logdir/online/1 --configs online```, another configs 'quadruped_motion_capture' is used for a quadruped robot. if your want to use your own robots, please revise the configs.yaml
 - visualize the training, ```tensorboard --logdir ./logdir```

+### unitree_legged_sdk
+- this is a ros package, please compile it with ```catkin_mak```
+- motion_capture.launch, if you have a motion capture system to localize the robot
+- control_via_keyboard, control the robot via keyboard
+- speed_calibration.launch, the speed command does not match real speed, e.g. if you send forward speed 0.3m/s, the real speed may be 0.2m/s
+- unitree_planning, receive the command velocities and control the real robot